 Legal & Ethical Decisions

-With advances in treatment, technology and surgical techniques coming quickly in our modern world, it can sometimes create difficult legal and ethical decisions.
 As a patient at Weiss Memorial Hospital, we want you to be prepared for all scenarios.
 When moving forward with treatment, your medical team will explain the advantages and disadvantages of each of your treatment options.
 We encourage you to ask any questions you may have to help you weigh all the facts.
 If you are having trouble making a decision, we are here to help.
 Weiss Memorial Hospital has an ethics committee to provide support and consultation to help you and your family with decisions such as:

 - whether or not to participate in clinical trials or investigative therapies